 I hold a Masters of Social Work from the University of Southern California, a Bachelor of Science in Physical Therapy from Northwestern University and a Bachelor of Arts in Psychology from Smith College.
-I am a Licensed Independent Clinical Social Worker Associate in Washington State (#SC60759686).
-I will be under the supervision of Jenny Fisher, LICSW and Jeffrey Weist LICSW.
-I am a member of National Association of Social Work, the Washington State Society for Clinical Social Work and the American Physical Therapy Association.
-I have been working with children, and families since 1983 in a variety of settings.
+I am a Licensed Independent Clinical Social Worker in Washington State (#SC60759686).
+I have been working with children and families since 1983 in a variety of settings.

 My focus includes; mood and behavior management, depression, anxiety, trauma, parenting skills, and working with children and adults with developmental disabilities.
 I have over 20 years’ experience in private practice providing services utilizing a sensory integrative approach which has allowed me to better understand that the healing process can only be accessed by having clients reconnect their thoughts with their bodies.
 My experiences as a physical therapist have shaped my belief that an integrated mind-body approach is essential in therapy.
 I believe that each client has the capacity for growth and change.
 I offer services designed to help people identify goals and access their inner strengths to realize their potential and live happy fulfilling lives.
 I support the client in finding solutions by focusing on strengths rather than deficits.
 I utilize different treatment approaches such as cognitive behavioral therapy, solution focused therapy, and play therapy.
 New to my practice is the use of a therapy dog for animal assisted interventions.

 I work with children 3 years and older using a non-directive experiential play therapy approach integrated with a sensory processing framework.
 Play is the language of children and allows the child to tell me their story in a non-threatening way.
 When working with children I typically involve the family.